 The results of Aircall’s 2018 survey revealed that one-quarter of businesses offer customer support via live web chat.
 As the source outlined, the most used communication channels were phone and email support.
 What’s even more surprising, when asked about the channels they plan to offer for the first time, only 17% of companies said they plan on adding web chat customer service the following year.

-While 475 customer service leaders prioritized reducing customer effort (21%) and wait times (36%) last year, only a handful of them considered the idea of implementing a live chat solution into their customer support offering.
+While 475 customer service leaders prioritized reducing customer effort (21%) and wait times (36%) last year, only a handful of them considered the idea of using live chat software to provide customer support.

 A 2018 survey from Bold 360 discovered that companies are aware of the shift in communication preferences.
 Study participants from all around the world recognize how crucial it is for customer support to allow consumers to chat online with people and chatbots alike with 71% of them forecasting that, in terms of popularity, live chat will surpass traditional customer service communication channels by 2021.

 As Hubspot found out, consumers expect to get a response from customer support within 10 minutes or less from the moment they’ve first reached out.
 The source pointed out that for the majority of consumers an immediate answer translates to up to 10 minutes response time.

 Based on the answers from 1000 study participants, Hubspot’s live chat study revealed that 60% of consumers want immediate response when contacting a support team.
 46% of consumers have the same expectations when getting in touch with the marketing team.
 The need for speed is at the highest levels with the sales department where 62% of consumers expect an immediate response.